Pkrysinski/code-refactor-week1/README.md

 WHEN I view the structure of the HTML elements.
 THEN I find that the elements follow a logical structure independent of styling and positioning.
+    -Structure of HTML elements have been organized to follow industry standards with correct HTML, Head, and Body tags with appropriate content matter inside of each, nested (hopefully) properly to also abide by industry standards.

 WHEN I view the icon and image elements.
 THEN I find accessible alt attributes.